biodivgame/biodivgame.github.io/content/archive/question-1_05/question-1_05.md

 aliases = ["migrate-from-jekyl"]
 +++

 Welcome!
-Here we have a question about Lichen!
+Here we have a question about Lichen.
+See if you can find them in the trees around you!

 #### On which of these can lichen make their home? (grow on)